MDF Program Strategy has always been an integral part of many channel programs.

 For our first Channel Expert Q&A blog post, we reached out to Patricia Rush, Channel Consultant and President of RushToChannel.
 The focus of the interview was MDF program strategy.
-Like Computer Market Research, Rush has been involved in channel management for over 30 years.
+For the past 30 years, Rush has offered her channel management services to businesses.

 In regards to Co-op versus MDF programs, where are you still seeing a prominence of Co-op funds?